ishist/context-vault/docs/customize.md

 - **Start of session**: remind user these tools exist, ask if I should check `docs/customize.md` for full spec.
 - **Mid-session**: if AutoLog (`ctxon`) has been active for a long stretch without a `ctxsum`, nudge the user to summarize.
 - **End of session**: if user says “done” or “done for the day”:
-  - Remind to `ctxoff`
-  - Run `ctxsum` to close log
+- Run `ctxdone` to close log and sync vault
-  - Push/commit vault if syncing to GitHub
 - **Reminders must be short, unobtrusive**, not disrupt normal conversation.

 ## Philosophy